Suryanshrajs/System-Design/05 - What is throughput.md

 > Throughput = Data Transmitted / Unit of Time.
 It is also defined as Process Flow Rate
 >

-For example, "I am making a video every sleeping day.
-I am making a video, I am making one video in 100 days."
-In this case, your throughput is one video per 100 days.
+For example, "I am making a video every day.
+I made 100 videos in 100 days."
+In this case, your throughput is one video per day.

 ### **🤔 Throughput in Distributed Systems**